htcondor/htcondor/docs/version-history/development-release-series-91.rst

-- Fixed bug introduced in HTCondor v9.7.0 where job may go on hold without setting a ``HoldReason`` and/or ``HoldReasonCode`` and ``HoldReasonSubCode`` attributes in the job classad.
+- Fixed bug introduced in HTCondor v9.7.0 where job may go on hold without setting a ``HoldReason`` and/or ``HoldReasonCode`` and ``HoldReasonSubCode`` attributes in the job ClassAd.
 In particular, this could happen when file transfer using a file transfer plugin failed.
   :jira:`1035`